vseanclark/MCW-Azure-security-and-management/Hands-on lab/HOL unguided - Azure security and management.md

 ## Abstract and learning objectives

-The student will deploy and monitor a web application that has been deployed to Azure IaaS in this Hands-on Lab (HOL).
-The Operations Management Suite will be used to manage and monitor the operation performance and security of the underlying infrastructure.
-Azure Application Insights will be used to monitor performance, application usage and identify the cause of any application issues that emerge.
+In this hands-on lab, you will first deploy a simple web application and database to Azure IaaS VMs, using a Resource Manager Template and Azure Automation DSC.
+You will then configure a range of infrastructure management capabilities on this deployment, including Update Management, Security Center, Service Map, Change Tracking and Application Insights.
+You will also use Azure Monitor to configure application alerts, send via both email and mobile application notifications.
+You will also learn how to further investigate infrastructure status using Log Analytics queries.
+In doing so, you will learn both how to deploy these solutions and be introduced to their capabilities.

+At the end of this hands-on lab, you will be better able to design, implement and use a wide range of infrastructure management systems in Azure.

+NOTE: The setup tasks should be completed in advance of the hands-on lab to save deployment time.

 ## Overview